QualiSystems/quali-standards/spec/networking_standard.md

 Version | Date | Notes
 --- | --- | ---
+4.0.1 | 2016-08-30 | 1) Added the attributes "Backup Type", "Backup User" and "Backup Password" on the root model.
+Those attributes are used by the orchestration_save and orchestration_restore commands.
+2) Behavior of orchestration_save and orchestration_restore commands has been clarified in the commands' notes and examples.
 4.0.0 | 2016-08-16 | 1) Added a new attribute named “CLI TCP Port” on the root model.
 That attribute will be filled in by the administrator (optional).
 2)  The "Configuration Type" input in the Save and Restore command is now not mandatory, the default value if kept empty is Running.
 3) Descriptions were added to the attributes, commands and command inputs (only commands visible in the UI).
 4) A “Health check” command was added.
 This command performs checks on the device that validates that the Shell can work.
 In a networking device this checks usually include connectivity check for the protocols used by the Shell.
 5) Removed the attribute “Protocol Type” from the standard.
 6) Added the attributes “Enable SNMP” and “Disable SNMP” on the root model.
 Those attribute will allow automatic configuration of SNMP before and after the execution of the Autoload command which requires SNMP.
 7) The value of the attribute “Bandwidth” is now in MB instead of Bytes.
 8) Added orchestration_save and orchestration_restore commands according to the Save and Restore Orchestration Standard.
 Those commands wrap the Shell’s Save and Restore commands with a standard interface to be used by the Sandbox orchestration.
 9) The command name and command input names are now defined in the standard.
 Prior to this standard version only the command alias and command input aliases were defined.
 10) The inputs of the load_firmware command were changed and alligned with the inputs of the restore command.
 11) The expected syntax of the path and folder_path inputs of the restore, load_firmware and save commands in case of FTP protocol was clarified.
 12) The Add_VLAN and Remove_VLAN commands were removed from the standard.
 They are replaced by the ApplyConnectivityChanges command. **The 9th and 10th items aren't backwards compatible and will require modification of any existing automation which calls the Shell’s commands.
 However, upcoming shells will still have the old commands available as hidden command so the shells themselves will remain backwards compatible until their next major verion.**
 3.2.0 | 2016-07-14 | Added a new attribute named "VRF Management Name" on the root model.
 The attribute will be filled in by the administrator (optional).
 Save and Restore commands will use the value in this attribute in case no such input was passed to the command.
 3.1.0 | 2016-06-23 | Added a new data model for Wireless Controller (in addition to Switch and Router).